 Learn more about the Bach fugues

 An Entrepreneur, a Practical Joker, and a Workaholic

-Temper notwithstanding, Bach was an entrepreneur, a practical joker, and a workaholic who would seem to have wasted very little time.
-In his lifetime, Bach was much more highly regarded as a performer than as a composer.
-He was considered one of the great—if not the greatest—keyboard virtuosos of his age.
-While he was not nearly as obscure a composer as we are led to believe, he was not considered in his lifetime a composer of the first rank or even of the second rank.
-Of course, we know better today; and that is why we are undertaking this exploration of Bach and the High Baroque—to become even more familiar with this vibrant and spiritually profound, expressively rich, and seemingly technically perfect music that Bach left behind.
+Temper notwithstanding, Bach was an entrepreneur, practical joker, and workaholic who would seem to have wasted little time.
+In his lifetime, Bach was more highly regarded as a performer than as a composer.
+He was considered one of the great keyboard virtuosos of his age.
+While he was not nearly as obscure a composer as we are led to believe, in his lifetime he was not considered a composer of the first or even of the second rank.
+Today we know better as we explore Bach and the High Baroque to become more familiar with this vibrant, spiritually profound, expressively rich, and seemingly technically perfect music Bach left behind.

 Common Questions About Bach

 Today, Bach is widely regarded as one of the greatest composers of Baroque music.
 However, during his lifetime he was better known for his organ performances than for his compositions.